Frequently Asked Questions

 The State’s General Fund.

 The historic average for certified entitlements was $23.3 million per year between the Fiscal Years (FY) of 1972 and 2008.
 Revenue shortfalls during the recession resulted in the reduction of payments beginning in FY 2009, when payments were reduced to a total of $1,000 statewide.
-There have been no subvention payments in FY 2010, FY 2011, or FY 2012.
+There have been no subvention payments since Fiscal Year 2010.

 Subvention payments are based on an OSSA application that is filled out by a local government and submitted to the Department.
 The Department reviews the applications for accuracy and then certifies the entitlement amounts to the State Controller’s Office for payment.